Unraveling the chatter between your learning management system (LMS) and the content you’ve produced in your authoring app can be frustrating.

 Step 5: Review the Debug Log

 Your LMS provider is most qualified to interpret the contents of your debug log, so we recommend opening a support case with them.
-However, if you’re familiar with AICC or SCORM, feel free to take a look at the log.
-Sometimes, an issue is obvious and jumps off the page.
+However, if you’re familiar with AICC, SCORM, or cmi5, feel free to take a look at the log.
+Sometimes an issue is obvious and jumps off the page.

-If neither you nor your LMS provider are able to spot the cause of the problem, submit a case to Articulate and we’ll take a look.
-Be sure to include a copy of your project file so we can reproduce the problem.
+If neither you nor your LMS provider is able to spot the cause of the problem, submit a case to our support team and we’ll take a look.
+Be sure to include a copy of your project file so we can try to reproduce the problem.

 And if you're looking for an easier way to manage your online training, start a free trial of Rise.com, the all-in-one system that makes online training easy to create, enjoyable to take, and simple to manage.
 Have questions?
 Please leave them in the comments.